mebbert/VariantToolChest/README.md

 * `sample_idX` is a sample name specified in the VCF.
 This is a comma-separated list that specifies which samples to include in the analysis.
 If no sample names are provided, all samples in the VCF will be used.

+##### SetOperator options
+There are numerous SetOperator options available that have important effects on the results.
+Please see the `--help` option for full details.